java2017/javaScript2017/README.md

 -o is to open browser to the page.

+##### How to run HTML in Python
+* python -m SimpleHTTPServer 8000

+Would start a webserver on port 8000

 ##### dependentcy installation
 If you're using Windows you can now install all node-gyp dependencies with single command: